Gomupace/Gomupace/README.md

 - 👋 Hi, I’m @Gomupace
 - 👀 I’m interested in miniature painting, boardgames, D&D and video games
-- 🌱 I’m currently learning HTML5 and CSS3
+- 🌱 I’m currently learning C# in .NET6
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...